-Set up as a Communities Interest Company, The Rose Hill is both a venue and a creative hub.
-We aim to programme consistently interesting, varied and adventurous performance.
-Besides regular live music, we host film screenings, workshops and classes and are putting together an artistic residency programme, including scratch shows of the subsequent work.
+The Rose Hill is both a venue and a creative hub, run by musicians and artists.
+We aim to programme consistently interesting, varied and adventurous performances.
+Besides regular live music, we host film screenings, workshops and classes, and support artists and curators with their work.

 The set up

 Sound - As active professional musicians, we know how important and rare good sound is in small venues!
-To that end we have just invested in a really high end PA wooooo (EM acoustics - they did the Royal Albert Hall and indeed the new fit-out at the Attenborough Centre at Sussex Uni)
+To that end, we have invested in a really high end PA wooooo (EM acoustics - they did the Royal Albert Hall and the new fit-out at the Attenborough Centre at Sussex Uni)

 Bar - We have put a lot of thought into the bar, resulting in a great selection of booze at reasonable rates, all served by friendly bar staff!
 We have a rotating selection of interesting guest beers, all our spirits are 'premiums' at 'standards' prices (no Smirnoff or Bacardi - Zubrowka and Mount Gay instead!) and for non drinkers there's a selection of interesting soft drinks and juices.

 Studios - We have multi-room studios in the basement - vocal booth, control room and live room.
-Everything is linked through to the venue space too, which makes for a super flexible recording and creating set up.
-In the long term we plan to make a visiting artists bedroom.
-We regularly make multi-channel live recordings of performances, and often stream live from the venue on local fm radio (totallyradio).
+Everything is linked through to the venue space too, which makes for a super flexible recording and creative set up.
+In the long term, we plan to build a visiting artists’ bedroom.
+We regularly make multi-channel live recordings of performances, and often stream live from the venue on local FM radio (totallyradio).

 Noise - We are in a very residential area and we ask all our customers to please respect our neighbours and keep it quiet both in the smoking area and when you leave, out the front of the pub.